vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-states.en.md

 Modifiers are set during [initialization of a block instance](./i-bem-js-init.en.md) (if modifiers and their values are specified in the `class` attribute of the corresponding HTML element).

-Modifiers can change as part of the block functioning (for example, as a reaction to a [DOM event](i-bem-js-events.en.md#dom-event) of the block), or at the request of other blocks (see [Interaction of blocks](./i-bem-js-interact.en.md)).
+Modifiers can change as part of the block's functioning (for example, as a reaction to a [DOM event](i-bem-js-events.en.md#dom-event) of the block), or at the request of other blocks (see [Interaction of blocks](./i-bem-js-interact.en.md)).

 When setting, deleting, and changing modifier values, [triggers](#triggers) are executed.

 ------------------------------------------------------------------------

-**NB** If modifiers were set in a block HTML element before its initialization, the triggers to set these modifiers **are not executed**.
+**NB** If modifiers were set in a block's HTML element before its initialization, the triggers to set these modifiers **are not executed**.
 In this case, the block instance gets its original state, and doesn't change it.

 ------------------------------------------------------------------------